50 Ways to Lose Weight Without a Lick of Exercise

 Find out exactly what happens to your body if you skip breakfast.

 Food prepared at home is not only likely to be cheaper and more nutritious, but it may also be more likely to help you lose weight, even if you’re not cooking “diet” recipes, according to a study done by Cornell University.
 Home cooks have more control over portion sizes and ingredients, and don’t feel compelled to finish everything on their plate because they paid someone else to make it and serve it to them.
 Plus leftovers make healthy eating a cinch the next day as well.

 Don’t miss our guide to healthy grocery shopping.

 “It’s easy to confuse thirst with hunger, leading to mindless snacking that never satiates,” says Ashley Pettit, certified holistic nutritionist, fitness chef, and personal trainer.
 To make sure you’re not confusing hydration for hunger, try to drink half your body weight in ounces of water each day.
 So if you weight 140 pounds, aim for 70 ounces of water over the course of the day, she advises.

 Here’s how much water you should drink to stay hydrated.

 Jot down what you eat

 Keeping a food journal doubled the amount of weight people lost in a study published in the American Journal of Preventative Medicine.
-“The more food records people kept, the more weight they lost,” said lead author Jack Hollis PhD, a researcher at Kaiser Permanente’s Center for Health Research in Portland, Ore.
+“The more food records people kept, the more weight they lost,” said lead author Jack Hollis, PhD, a researcher at Kaiser Permanente’s Center for Health Research in Portland, Oregon.
 “It seems that the simple act of writing down what you eat encourages people to consume fewer calories.”

 Take a probiotic supplement